What is the survey?

 The survey cycle begins in March and has three main stages: project preparation, fieldwork, and data analysis and reporting.

 - NCVER selects the sample of students (graduates and potential subject completers) stratified by state/territory of student residence, provider type and funding source.
 Before sampling, units in each stratum are stratified by age, sex, field of education, remoteness and indigenous status.
 From 2017, the sampling has been designed to allow more records to be selected for training providers targeted for reporting at the training provider level.
 Contact details of selected students are then provided directly to the fieldwork contractor by State Training Authorities or the Unique Student Identifiers Office.
 At no time do NCVER staff have access to students' contact details.

 - A personalised survey invitation and privacy notice is sent at the end of May each year.
 In 2019, these invitations were sent from mid-June due to COVID-19 associated delays.
-Invitations are sent via email, SMS or hard-copy letter will be sent to non-respondents with a mailing address approximately three weeks after the survey has commenced.
+Invitations are sent via email, SMS or hard-copy letter was sent to non-respondents with a mailing address approximately three weeks after the survey commenced.
 The survey invitation includes students' training details and instructions on how to complete the survey online.
 Each invitation contains a unique login code and the hard-copy letter contains a personalised QR code for accessing the online survey.

 - Emails and SMS reminders are sent to those students with a valid email address and/or mobile number who haven’t responded to the survey at various times.
 A hard-copy reminder is sent to non-responders with a mailing address approximately three weeks after the initial invitation.

-- Telephone interviews are conducted with a selection of those who haven't responded from July.
+- Telephone interviews and reminder calls are conducted with a selection of those who haven't responded from July.

 Data analysis and reporting (September to December)